-Where The Hell Is Springfield?: The name and location of the town the characters live in is never specified.
+We're never told the location of the town the characters live in, or even its name.
 However, the look of the houses is based on those in Schulz's own birthplace of St Paul, Minnesota, and an early strip has Lucy winning a trophy for "Outstanding Fussbudget of Hennepin County" (real-life location of Minneapolis).

 The character "5" is established to live inside ZIP code 95472, which is Sebastopol, California.

 The school that Charlie Brown, Sally, et al. attend is variously referred to as James Street Elementary and Pinecrest Elementary.

 If you look closely at a letter envelope in Charlie Brown's Christmas Tales, it lists the town as "Sparkyville, USA". ("Sparky" was Schulz's nickname.)

 If A Boy Named Charlie Brown is to be believed, the gang live about a day's bus drive from New York City.